-BACKGROUND: The three world-class museums, which have been independently developed over decades with each worthy of international acclaim, are physically located in separate departments on the La Sierra University campus.
+The three world-class museums, each independently developed over decades and worthy of international acclaim, are physically located in separate departments on the La Sierra University campus.
 The threads of human history that the museums represent call out to be woven into a tapestry of natural history, archeology, and anthropology that merge with other disciplines and whose contents have for centuries captivated and inspired scholars, teachers, students, and others from diverse walks of life.

 The three museums are:

 - World Museum of Natural History, which incorporates one of the finest collections of rare cut and uncut gems in the world, and is joined by extinct, rare, and unusual amphibians, mammals, birds, petrified wood, and mineral spheres.
 This massive collection benefits from the field research and preservation efforts of faculty members Drs.
 Lee and Jesse Grismer, who have received international acclaim for their publications that report on discovery and documentation of new species. - The Center for New Eastern Archaeology is home to the tens of thousands of artifacts and research samples mostly excavated by La Sierra researchers and students at archaeological sites across the Hashemite Kingdom of Jordan and includes more than 10,000 donated biblical-era artifacts comprising the largest collection outside of Jordan.
-A hallmark of the Center's contribution to the field is its development of sustainable "community archaeology" practices. - The Stahl Anthropology Center contains a wealth of one-of-a-kind rare anthropological materials established in honor of Ana and Fernando Stahl, who shared their medical and educational skills with the peoples of the Amazon and the Altiplano in Peru and Bolivia.
-Currently in the process of being curated and preserved, these holdings are a treasure trove of materials to be studied to further the understanding of what makes us human.
+A hallmark of the Center's contribution to the field is its development of sustainable "community archaeology" practices. - The Stahl Anthropology Center contains a wealth of one-of-a-kind rare anthropological materials established in honor of Ana and Fernando Stahl, who shared their medical and educational skills with the peoples of the